albertoriva/fiat/README.md

 ## Introduction

-*fiat.py* is a text-mode viewer for DNA sequences read from FASTA files.
+*fiat.py* is a text-mode viewer for DNA sequences read from FASTA/Genbank files.
 It offers a powerful search feature that allows for mismatches and ambiguous bases, and the ability to define regions in the sequence, characterized by a color and a name.